30/06/2026 | Te Tai Tokerau Northland / Te Tai Poutini West Coast / Otago / Waitaha Canterbury

 Hayes Homestead celebrates 100 years of Kiwi engineering and ingenuity, including what must have been one of the first whole-home audio systems in New Zealand.

-12/07/2021 | Northland
+12/07/2021 | Te Tai Tokerau Northland

-A Kerikeri engineering firm has used state of the art 3D laser scanning technology to create a high-precision model of New Zealand’s oldest stone building – and the results are amazing.
+A Kerikeri engineering firm has used state-of-the-art 3D laser scanning technology to create a high-precision model of New Zealand’s oldest stone building – and the results are amazing.

-26/03/2021 | West Coast
+26/03/2021 | Te Tai Poutini West Coast

 Today marks the 125th anniversary of our country's most deadly industrial disaster, the explosion at Brunner Mine that killed 65 men and boys.

-15/12/2020 | West Coast
+15/12/2020 | Te Tai Poutini West Coast

 Hokitika Port, Commercial and Government Centre will join Tohu Whenua today, recognising it as one of New Zealand’s most treasured heritage places.